 In most cases, the logic of a decision is encapsulated into business knowledge models, and the value expression associated with the decision specifies how the business knowledge models are invoked, and how the results of their invocations are combined to compute the output of the decision.
-The decision's value expression may also specify how the output is determined from its input entirely within itself, without invoking a business knowledge model: in that case, no business knowledge model is associated with the decision (neither at the decision requirements level nor at the decision logic level).
+The decision's value expression may also specify how the output is

-An expression language for defining decision logic in DMN, covering all the above concepts, is specified fully in clause 10.
+An expression language for defining decision logic in DMNDMN, covering all the above concepts, is specified fully in clause 10.
 This is FEEL: the Friendly Enough Expression Language.
 The notation for Decision Tables is specified in detail in clause 8.